arxivwiki/arxivwiki/README.md

 ### Contributing

 If you'd like to contribute, search by an arXiv identifier, and click the "Edit this page" button.
 You must log into GitHub to make edits.
-Once your first change is approved, you'll receive access to make further changes and invite others.
+Once your first change is approved, you'll receive access to make further changes.

+Please remember there are real human beings who wrote every paper on the arXiv.
+Please be civil and respectful online.
+Hate speech will not be tolerated.

 Files are written in Markdown.
 It is regular text with extra styling.
 Here is a [2-minute reference on how to use it](https://www.markdownguide.org/cheat-sheet).